gitYourbits/infantryi/README.md

 # infantryi
-You can share your infant ideas on this platform, gather teams, and market what you're building on this amazing platform.
+You can share your infant ideas, gather teams for, and market what you're building on this amazing platform.